A Cheese Primer for Buying Cheese - My Top Tips for Buying Cheese

 If you are partial to hard cheeses, go out on a limb and try a younger soft cheese.
 Not a fan of blue cheese?
 There are a lot of different kinds.
 Maybe you'll find one you like.
 Not sure about very pungent cheese?
 Go ahead and ask for a sample.

-Do you like the buttery richness of cow's milk cheeses, the tang of goat's milk cheeses or the mellow nuttiness of sheep's milk cheese?
+Do you like the buttery richness of cow's milk cheeses, the tang of goat's milk cheeses, or the mellow nuttiness of sheep's milk cheese?
 Once you know your preference, you can start to taste more distinctive cheeses made from each milk.

 5. Try different textures (soft, semi-soft, hard) to see which appeals to you most.

 If you haven't experimented with trying cheeses of varying textures, you have the perfect opportunity to do so at your local cheese shop.
 Most cheeses change texture as they age, so you can even ask to try younger and aged versions of the same cheese to see if you are drawn to a particular texture.

 6. Try the same cheese from different countries.
 You will be surprised at some of the differences.

-Just like wine, the flavor of wine is affected by terroir–the climate, the slope of the pasture land, the diet available to the animals who gave the milk, what time of year the animals were milked all factor in to the final flavor profile of the cheese.
+Like wine, the flavor of the wine is affected by terroir--the climate, the slope of the pasture land, the diet available to the animals who gave the milk, and what time of year the animals were milked all factor into the final flavor profile of the cheese.

 7. Experiment with food and wine.
 Different cheeses go better with some foods and wines than others.

-I keep coming back to wine, but wine and cheese each start out with a natural raw product (grape juice and milk, respectively) that is then minimally processed and aged for different amounts of time to create something entirely different.
-I feel justified in using the wine analogy, so just go with it.
+I keep returning to wine, but wine and cheese each start with a natural raw product (grape juice and milk, respectively) that is then minimally processed and aged for different amounts of time to create something entirely different.
+Nevertheless, I feel justified in using the wine analogy, so go with it.

 Work with your cheesemonger to choose cheeses in differing styles and then have condiments available to try with each.
-Some good choices are spiced nuts, jams and jellies, honey, chutneys, fresh fruits, and mustard.
+Some good choices are spiced nuts, jams, jellies, honey, chutneys, fresh fruits, and mustard.

 There is usually a set standard for pairings.
-With pasta, chunky sauces are paired with hearty shapes while smooth sauces are often paired with long, smooth shapes.
+For example, with pasta, chunky sauces are paired with hearty shapes, while smooth sauces are often paired with long, smooth shapes.
 The prevailing wisdom when it comes to wine (although this is starting to change) is to drink red wines with red meats and white wines with poultry or fish.
-In the cheese world, there are some classic pairings as well.

-Parmesan Reggiano and aged balsamic vinegar comes to mind.
+Parmesan Reggiano and aged balsamic vinegar come to mind.
 Brie and rich jams, as well.
 Do a little research on classic cheese pairings, and then taste them.
 As with Number 7, see if you can detect a pattern.

-There are several very good books about cheese available (including whatever you want to include).
-If you don't have access to a wonderful local cheese shop, or you don't want to feel obligated to spend money every time you want to learn about a couple of new cheeses, having a good cheese resource book on hand can be invaluable.
+Several excellent books about cheese are available (including whatever you want to include).
+If you don't have access to a beautiful local cheese shop, or you don't want to feel obligated to spend money every time you want to learn about a couple of new cheeses, having a good cheese resource book on hand can be invaluable.

 10. Check out my main Favorite Cheese Pleasers